Q: I’m interested in fostering. How do I get started?

 A: Probably.
 It’s up to the adopter if they want to send updates, but we encourage all of our adopters to join our Alumni page on Facebook.
 Many post pictures, videos and updates on how their pups are doing.
 Some of our fosters also develop friendships with the people who adopted their foster dogs, and several even dog sit for their prior foster pups!

 Q: How many dogs can I foster at a time?

 A: Most people only foster one at a time.
-We have a few fosters that will take on two.
-Of course, we sometimes need a place for a mama dog and her litter to stay until they are old enough to be separated.
+We have a few fosters that will take on two, and sometimes even a whole litter of puppies.
 If you believe you’re able to take on more than one foster at a time, you can discuss it with our Foster Coordinator.

 Q: How often do you need me to take a foster dog?

 A: As often as you are willing.
 We can’t save dogs without a foster spot for them to go, so in a perfect world, we’d immediately replace an adopted dog with a new foster dog.
 But we also don’t want you to burn out.
 If your foster was adopted, and you’re dying to get the next one, we’ll get you another dog as soon as we’re able.
 If you need a little break, that’s ok, too.
 Just let us know.
 Our foster coordinator will always work with you to determine appropriate placements.